annabreyer/coworking-app/README.md

 ## Admin
 I have chosen EasyAdmin for the Admin interface.
 It is a simple and easy to use tool.

+## PDFs
+I have chosen to use Fpdi to generate PDFs.
+It is a simple and easy to use tool.
+The quickest way to generate my PDFs, is using this library to fill in a template PDF.
+The locations are hardcoded in the Class.
+I can provide the templates if needed.
+It is an Excel file.

 # Documentation
 The documentation is in the doc folder.